-The following figure defines the Xtium2 CLHS PX8 camera interface as per the Camera Link HS (CLHS) specification version 1.0.
+The following figure defines the Xtium CLHS PX4 camera interface as per the Camera Link HS (CLHS) specification version 1.0.
 The key parameters are:

-- A single camera connector (J3) which is a copper hardwired interface with a thumbscrew locking mechanism not an optical interface. - Supports the M-Protocol definition of the Physical and Data Link Layer. - There is one command channel to/from the camera. - Supports single connector cameras which have 1 to 7 data Lanes.
+- A single camera connector (J3) which is a copper hardwired interface with a thumbscrew locking mechanism not an optical interface. - Supports the M-Protocol definition of the Physical and Data Link Layer. - There is one command channel to/from the camera. - Supports single connector cameras that have 1 to 7 data Lanes.

-Figure 12: CLHS Camera Interface
+Figure 12:CLHS Camera Interface

-Line Trigger Source Selection for Line Scan Applications
+Line Trigger Source Selection for Line scan Applications